core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 response is cbor
 -->

-### Deleting a Topic Configuration {#topic-delete}
+### Deleting a Topic Resource {#topic-delete}

 <!--
 DELETE to /topic-conf
-delete configuration and data
+delete  and data
 -->

-A client can delete a topic by making a CoAP DELETE request on the topic configuration URI.
+A client can delete a topic by making a CoAP DELETE request on the topic resource URI.

 On success, the server returns a 2.02 (Deleted) response.

-When a topic configuration is deleted, the broker SHOULD also delete the topic data resource, unsubscribe all subscribers by removing them from the list of observers and returning a final 4.04 (Not Found) response as per {{!RFC7641}} Section 3.2.
+When a topic resource is deleted, the broker SHOULD also delete the topic data resource, unsubscribe all subscribers by removing them from the list of observers and returning a final 4.04 (Not Found) response as per {{!RFC7641}} Section 3.2.

 <!-- TBD: Document error cases and add access control -->